cadamini/cadamini.github.io/_posts/2022-12-14-test-images-carousel.md

       url: https://www.12345.com
 ---

-For [this Stackoverflow question](https://stackoverflow.com/questions/74782155/add-links-to-jekyll-slider-carousel-for-github-pages/74790606?noredirect=1#comment132027196_74790606), I have had the chance to test a [Jekyll image carousel](https://jekyllcodex.org/without-plugin/slider/#) from jekyllcodex.org.
+To answer [this Stackoverflow question](https://stackoverflow.com/questions/74782155/add-links-to-jekyll-slider-carousel-for-github-pages/74790606?noredirect=1#comment132027196_74790606) (can links be added to the single images of the carousel?)
+I tested the [Jekyll image carousel](https://jekyllcodex.org/without-plugin/slider/#) from jekyllcodex.org.

-The code is adding the carousel below.
+This code is adding the carousel:

-{% include carousel.html height="50" unit="%" duration="7" number="1" %}
+`{% include carousel.html height="50" unit="%" duration="7" number="1" %}`

-The question was whether and how it's possible to add links to the single images.

 ## Page front matter adjustment